What are the Biggest Challenges of Supply Chain Capacity Planning?

 Well, not quite yet.

-When each of these separate parts of the process are examined in isolation and at different points in time, you are only getting a microscopic view of your supply chain through a fragmented view.
+Examining these separate parts of the process in isolation and at different points in time, you are only getting a microscopic view of your supply chain through a fragmented view.
 Albeit, each of those fragments take a detailed look at specific areas.

-Following this data in its raw form is not only going to be needlessly time-consuming as you venture to fix every small problem along the way, but it is also going to take attention away from the root causes of your issues.
+Following this data in its raw form is needlessly time-consuming as you venture to fix every small problem along the way.
+Additionally, it is going to take attention away from the root causes of your issues.
 If you tackle those root causes, the rest of the issues may begin to disappear as well.

 Verifying and Analyzing Data